Flying Blind (novel)

 Flying Blind is a mystery novel by American writer Max Allan Collins that was first published in 1999.
 The book was part of Collins's ongoing series of novels featuring private detective Nathan Heller.

-In the Heller series, the lead character is frequently featured interacting with historical figures of the 1930s and 1940.
+In the Heller series, the lead character is frequently featured interacting with historical figures of the 1930s through the 1960s.
 In Flying Blind, set in the mid-1930s, Heller is hired by book publisher and publicist George P. Putnam to act as a bodyguard for his wife, strong-willed celebrity aviator Amelia Earhart, and at the same time investigate who might be sending her threatening letters.